dalet-oss/kowabunga-api/docs/markdown/Apis/InstanceApi.md

 <a name="createProjectZoneInstance"></a>
 # **createProjectZoneInstance**
-> Instance createProjectZoneInstance(projectId, zoneId, Instance, notify)
+> Instance createProjectZoneInstance(projectId, zoneId, Instance)